xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

 }
 ```

-Note that there is no need for cleanup: system properties and environment variables would be re-set automatically!
+Pay attention that there is no need for cleanup: system properties and environment variables would be re-set automatically!

+!!! note
+    Use [test framework-agnostic utilities](general.md) to run application with configuration or to run
+    application without web part (for faster test).

 ## 3rd party extensions integration